Creating Powerful Visual Content, Part 1: Take Better Photos

 If you know you’re attending an event or there’s something specific you want to shoot for your website, don’t rely on your smart phone; take a point-and-shoot camera.
 If you have an SLR camera, you’re ahead of the game.

 - You’re more likely to remember to take a photo if you have a heavy object dangling from your wrist or neck.

 - While smart phone cameras have made huge advances, a lot of models still don’t have the image stabilization and zoom of a point-and-shoot camera.
 This makes for better action and low-lighting shots.

 While you’re at the event, be sure to take some photos of the surroundings.
 These can be used for supporting graphics or additional social images.
 Things like name cards, table settings, and event signage can do wonders to break up text-heavy content in your blog, and add variety to your social shares when rotated in as features.

 To level up, take a mini-tripod with you for group photos and unique shots.

 Anyone who knows a little about photography has heard of the rule of thirds: when you take a photo, place the subject somewhere other than the very centre of the frame to make it more interesting.
 There are other simple things to consider as well.

-- Change your angle to make the subject appear taller or smaller, or to get an unavoidable and unattractive piece of background out of the frame.
+- Change your angle to make the subject appear taller or smaller, or to get an unattractive piece of background out of the frame.
 Keep in mind that taking photos from lower angles can be unflattering!